rmacfadyen/RobertsDbContextExtensions/README.md

 - The mapping of columns from a query's result set to a POCO object is done by matching the column names to the property names (must be properties, can't be fields)
 - Parameter passing can be done in several ways, and what's shown here is a simple anonymous class who's properties are mapped to parameter names.
-- To keep things quick object creation and property assignment are done using cached dynamically compiled lambdas.
-See FastActivator.cs for class instantion and FastPropertySetter.cs for fast property assignments.
+- To keep things quick, object creation and property assignment are done using cached dynamically compiled lambdas.
+See FastActivator.cs for fast class instantion and FastPropertySetter.cs for fast property assignments.
 - Result set columns without a matching property are ignored.
 Properties without a matching result set column are initialize to their default value.
 - Data type mismatches between the result set and the POCO will throw exceptions (if the database returns a datetime column it can't be stuffed into a bool property).